FranzWegner/quiplash-clone/README.md

 # quiplash-clone
-A simple clone of Jackbox Games' Quiplash using Flask-Socket.IO created for university (Development of modern web applications)
+A simple clone of Jackbox Games' Quiplash using Flask-Socket.IO created for university (Development of modern web applications, HTW Berlin)

 Read more about Quiplash and how it works: https://jackboxgames.com/project/quiplash/

 To play: